-7. If your representation is seeking a modification, do you consider it necessary part of the examination? to participate at the ne oral x No, I do not wish to participate at the oral examination Yes, I wish oral examination h to participate at tination the 8.
-If you wish to participate at the oral part of the examination, please outline volume be necessary: $\hfill\Box$ hy you consider th nis to Please note the Inspector will determine the most appropriate procedure to accompany to the control of the cont opt to hear those v vho have indicated that they wish to participate at the oral part of the examination.
-Signature: Date: 8 Dec 2014
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
-Name or Organisation : 3.
-To which part of the Local Plan does this representation relate?

 Paragraph 4.18 Policy Core Policy 4: Meeting our housing needs Proposals Мар 4.
-Do you co nsider the Local Plan is: 4.(1) Legally compliant Yes х No 4.(2) Sound Effective and (Positively Prepa I Justified) red, Yes No Х 4 (3) Complie operate es with the Duty t to co- Yes Х No Please mar k as appropriate.
+Do you co nsider the Loca al Plan is : 4.(1) Legally compliant Yes х No 4.(2) Sound (Effective and Positively Prep Justified) bared, Yes No x 4 (3) Complie operate es with the Duty y to co- Yes Х No

 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.

 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.